lexbor/docs/source/examples/encoding/single/decode/validate.md

 ## Code Breakdown

 The example begins with necessary includes and macro definitions.
-It imports the required header file for Lexbor encoding and defines a macro `FAILED` that handles error reporting and terminates the program if an error occurs.
+It imports the required header file for `lexbor` encoding and defines a macro `FAILED` that handles error reporting and terminates the program if an error occurs.

 ### Setting Up the Main Function